TIBCOSoftware/TCSTK-GOlang/liveapps/readme.md

 ## Overview
 These activites allow you to connect to any TIBCO Cloud Live Apps Subscription, and perform a growing number actions.
-Have a look on the standard API documentation to get more details about the here used API calls
+Have a look on the standard API documentation to get more details about the here used API calls.

+> Note: the standard Live Apps Flogo Extension that comes with TIBCO Cloud Integration just allows to connect to the same Subscription Live Apps Applications.

 ## Install URL
 to install e.g. the JavaScript Activity use in the Flogo Extension Upload UI: